 It was suggested in Tomart’s Action Figure Digest issue 202 that Stinkor started out conceptually as some kind of stink bug character:

 Stinkor’s distinctive smell is said to have come from mixing patchouli oil in with the plastic.
 I have a vintage example of Stinkor that still smells, and I have a bottle of patchouli oil, and to me they’re somewhat similar but definitely distinct from each other.
 To me Stinkor’s smell is sharper and less organic smelling than the patchouli oil.
 Perhaps the smell changed when the patchouli mixed in with the plastic, or perhaps Mattel used another fragrance entirely.

-While this is one of the unusual cases where Errol McCarthy did not do the cardback illustration, Errol did create illustrate the character for the 1987 Style Guide, which had this to say about Stinkor:
+While this is one of the unusual cases where Errol McCarthy did not do the cardback illustration (this one was done by Dave Stevens), Errol did create illustrate the character for the 1987 Style Guide, which had this to say about Stinkor:

 Role: Evil Master of odorous warfare